gyrus/Simple-Events/readme.txt

 * For front-end queries fetching events, returned posts are sorted chronologically, the oldest first.
 * For front-end queries fetching events, by default only future events are returned.
 This can be overridden by setting the custom parameter `slt_all_events` in your posts query to `true`.
 Alternatively, use `slt_past_events` (set to `true`) to get only past events.
+* By default the current time is used to compare dates for selecting past or future events.
+To change the time used for the cut-off, use the filter `slt_se_listing_time_offset`.
+It defaults to `0` (no change from the current time).
+To set the cut-off to 24 hours ahead of the current time, hook a function to this filter that returns that value in seconds, i.e. `60 * 60 * 24`.
 * By default events are ordered chronologically.
 To reverse the order, set `slt_reverse_events` to `true`.
 * In the admin listing page for events, an 'Event date' column is added.
 * For particular queries, all actions performed by this plugin can be disabled by setting the custom parameter `disable_simple_events` in your posts query to `true`.